ChrisMoller/qapl/README.md

 edit a lambda, the editors can be opened using double ∇s: ∇∇_lambdaname_ (Double ∇s are only necessary on the initial invocation; thereafter, qapl figures it out.)
 (Note that only the lambda body can be specified in the editor.
-Using as an exampl the lambda shown below:
+Using as an example the lambda shown below:

 <p style="text-align: center;">sin   ← {1○⍵}</p>

 editing ∇sin will show only the "1○⍵".
 When saved from the editor, gapl will generate all the stuff necessary to create the lambda.)

-<h3>initialisation</h3>
+<h3>Initialisation</h3>

 <h4>Command line</h4>